abelsj60/lexical-401/lined-code-node/v1/README.md

 - fallback: `false`

-Lexical turns tabs off by default, instead preferring to dedicate the tab button to navigation.
-I’ve added an option to activate tabs within `LinedCodeNodes`.
-When active, tabs will work as expected when the `selection` is inside a `LinedCodeNode`.
+Lexical turns tabs off by default.
+I’ve added an option to activate them within `LinedCodeNodes`.
+When active, tabs will work as expected when the `selection` is in a `LinedCodeNode`.

 #### `defaultLanguage`

 - fallback: `javascript`

 You’ll pretty much always want a `LinedCodeNode` to start with an initial language.
-You may also want to allow the block’s language to be reset via a button.
+You may also want users to reset the block’s language by button.
 The `defaultLanguage` setting makes both easy.
 It takes over when you don’t pass an `initialLanguage`.

-#### `isLockedBlock`

-- fallback: `false`

-By default, Lexical allows users to exit the `LinedCodeNode` by

-1. Hitting enter three times in a row at the end of the code block.
-2. Hitting backspace when the selection is at the first offset of the code block’s first line.
-3. Hitting enter after using the up/down arrow to select the root node while at the top or bottom of a code block that's at the top or bottom of Lexical.

-Use this option to disables all three behaviors.

 #### `initialLanguage`